 Nursing Skill #1: Know Your Technology

 Of course, nurses already have a wide range of knowledge when it comes to the technology they are required to use on a daily basis, but try being ahead of the curve.
 According to the University of San Francisco School of Nursing and Health Professions, expanding your tech-savvy abilities can make you an appealing addition.
-Their findings state that nurses who have advanced knowledge of the most up to date systems, programs, and machinery can reduce preventable injuries, reduce medical errors, and improve health care experience for patients.
+Their findings state that nurses who have advanced knowledge of the most up to date systems, programs, and machinery can reduce preventable injuries, reduce medical errors, and improve the health care experience for patients.

 Nursing Skill #2: Be a Team Player

 Kathleen Stone of the RN Network says, “Nurses who work well in teams can also do a great job leading teams.
 The best supervisors know that.
 Even though nursing shifts are long and tiresome, try to help your coworkers and bosses whenever you can, even if it’s something as simple as running an errand or grabbing a snack for someone who’s extra busy.”
 Your supervisor will appreciate your willingness to take a few undesirable shifts or reach out to coworkers when they are having a tough time.
 The healthcare field thrives on solid teamwork.

 Compassion may be the most important skill you can have as a healthcare professional.
 Your empathy toward an ungrateful patient, your attitude toward an exhausted coworker, and your helpfulness offered to an overwhelmed superior will not only make you shine, but will have a positive effect on your own outlook.
 Kindness also has a way of spreading, which is great news for those around you each day.